(©1957 The Richard Avedon Foundation)

 Avedon: “There is no such person as Marilyn Monroe.
 Marilyn Monroe was an invention of hers.
 A genius invention that she created like an author creates a character.”

-Yet beyond the simple and obvious identity of the moment – that Norma/Marilyn was there on this day and was exposed correctly – the interpretation of the photo confounds the viewer, the reader of commentary, the press agent, the fan.
+Yet beyond the simple and obvious identity of the moment, a truth of accountants – that Norma/Marilyn was there on this day and was exposed correctly – the interpretation of the photo confounds the viewer, the reader of commentary, the press agent, the fan.

-The deuce of it is that the meaning – whatever it really is – is in the mind and reactions of the observer.
+The deuce of it is that the meaning – whatever it really is – is in the mind and reactions of the observer, not in the photo.
 A great picture is less a statement than an arbitrary expression that engages you, the viewer, in the process of assigning meaning.
 The meaning comes from the collision of that picture and your self.

 If we think of images this way – as a mechanism for unlocking meanings in the viewer, rather than as containing meanings – then it’s much easier to see a commonality between all images, between all arts.